 Stephanie Loomis-Price handles federal gift and estate tax litigation against the Internal Revenue Service, as well as state fiduciary and probate controversy work.
 She has assisted clients in numerous cases in the United States Tax Court, the United States Court of Federal Claims, and the United States Court of Appeals for the Fifth, Eighth, and Eleventh Circuits, as well as County Probate Courts across Texas.
 She also counsels clients regarding complex estate administration.
-Stephanie currently serves as Finance Officer for the Real Property, Trusts and Estates Law Section of the American Bar Association, as well as Chair of the Income and Transfer Tax Planning Group of the same organization.
+Stephanie currently serves as Finance Officer for the Real Property, Trusts and Estates Law Section of the American Bar Association.

-Board Certified in Estate Planning and Probate Law, Stephanie is a Fellow of the American College of Trust and Estate Counsel.
+Board Certified in Estate Planning and Probate Law, Stephanie is a Fellow of and Regent for the American College of Trust and Estate Counsel.
 She has authored a BNA portfolio and is in the proccess of finalizing another.

 Prior to entering private practice, Stephanie served as a law clerk to the Honorable Lawrence S. Margolis of the United States Court of Federal Claims in Washington, D.C.

 - Advises executors, trustees and beneficiaries regarding all matters related to funding, administration, taxation and distribution of estates and trusts

 - Prepares, reviews and files federal transfer tax returns (Forms 706 – estate; 709 – gift; and 706 – GS(T))

 - Assists trustees and beneficiaries with judicial and non-judicial modifications to irrevocable trusts

 - Obtains private letter rulings from the IRS on estate, gift and generation-skipping transfer tax matters

 - Assists business owners with tax-efficient succession planning in a manner designed to minimize audit risk